Germany captain Alexandra Popp retires from national team – DW – 09/30/2024

 German captain Alexandra Popp announced her retirement from international football on Monday.

-The striker brought an end to her 14-year national career, during which she scored 67 goals in 144 appearances and won an Olympic gold medal in 2016 and finished as a runnerup at the 2022 Women's Euros.
+The striker brought an end to her national team career, during which she scored 67 goals in 144 appearances, won an Olympic gold medal in 2016 and finished as a runner-up at the 2022 Women's Euros.

 "I always stressed that my gut would make the decision, and now it has.
 After long, tearful deliberations, I have decided with a heavy heart to end my national team career," Popp said in a video.

-"The fire that was kindled in me 18 years ago and grew stronger from year to year has now almost burnt out.
+"The fire that was kindled in me 18 years ago and grew stronger from year to year has now almost burned out.

-"Neither my body, which is a ticking time bomb, nor anyone else should get ahead of me.
-Before the fire is completely extinguished — because then it would be too late — now is the right time.

-"I had the good fortune and the great honor of wearing the German national team jersey with pride for a total of 18 years, including almost 14 1/2 years in the A team."
+Popp also spoke of having had "the good fortune and the great honor of wearing the German national team jersey with pride" over her long career."

-Popp will play her final match for Germany on Monday, October 28, when Germany hosts Australia in Duisburg.
+Popp is to play her final match for Germany on Monday, October 28, when Germany hosts Australia in Duisburg.

 International career plagued by injury